mdjahan/FoRDM/README.md

 <img src="figures/uni_logo.png" alt="e2a logo" width="200"/>

 ## Acknowledgment
 The authors thank the EU Horizon 2020 project "DecisionES" (Decision Support for the Supply of Ecosystem Services under Global Change, Grant no: 101007950) for supporting this work.
+The authors would also like to thank Victor Jorquera Olave, Nora Felber, and Marc Hanewinkel for their valuable discussions on the development of FoRDM.

 ## References
 Armstrong McKay, D. I., Staal, A., Abrams, J. F., Winkelmann, R., Sakschewski, B., Loriani, S., Fetzer, I., Cornell, S. E., Rockström, J., and Lenton, T. M.: Exceeding 1.5°C global warming could trigger multiple climate tipping points, Science, 377, eabn7950, https://doi.org/10.1126/science.abn7950, 2022.